 Jamison is the recipient of numerous awards and honors, among them an Emmy, an American Choreography Award, the Kennedy Center Honor, a National Medal of Arts, a "Bessie" Award, the Phoenix Award and the Handel Medallion.
 She was also listed in TIME's list of The World’s Most Influential People and honored by First Lady Michelle Obama at the first White House Dance Series event.
 In 2015, she became the 50th inductee into the Hall of Fame at the National Museum of Dance.
 Jamison continues to dedicate herself to asserting the prominence of the arts in our culture.

-Born in New York City to a Tunisian father and a Swiss mother, Suleika Jaouad's career aspirations as a foreign correspondent were cut short when, at age 22, she was diagnosed with leukemia.
-She began writing the acclaimed New York Times column and video series "Life, Interrupted” from the front lines of her hospital bed and has since become a fierce advocate for those living with illness and chronic pain.
+Jaouad is an Emmy-winning journalist, author, teacher and activist.
+Her career aspirations as a foreign correspondent were cut short when, at age 22, she was diagnosed with leukemia.
+She began writing the acclaimed New York Times column and video series "Life, Interrupted" from the front lines of her hospital bed and has since become a fierce advocate for those living with illness and other forms of adversity.

-Jaouad served on Barack Obama's Presidential Cancer Panel, and her advocacy work and reporting have brought her everywhere from the United Nations and Capitol Hill to a maximum security prison and a two-room schoolhouse in rural Montana.
+Jaouad served on Barack Obama's Presidential Cancer Panel, and her advocacy work, public speaking and reporting have brought her everywhere from the United Nations and Capitol Hill to a maximum security prison and a two-room schoolhouse in rural Montana.

-Barbara J. King writes and speaks about the thinking and feeling abilities of animals ranging from orangutans to octopuses.
-In her own words: "After 28 years of teaching anthropology at the College of William and Mary, I'm now a full-time freelance science writer and speaker and cat rescuer.
-I've observed baboons in Kenya, and gorillas and bonobos in captivity.
+Barbara J. King writes and speaks about the thinking and feeling abilities of animals ranging from our closest living relatives, monkeys and apes, to orcas and octopuses.
+In her own words: "After 28 years of teaching anthropology at the College of William and Mary, I’m now a full-time freelance science writer and speaker.
+My husband and I care for homeless cats and spend all the time we can in nature.
+For work, I’ve observed baboons in Kenya, and gorillas and bonobos in captivity, and for pleasure bison in Yellowstone.
 I focus on how the science of animal cognition and emotion might help animals.

 "My books take up topics ranging from animal grief to who (not what) we eat and how religion evolved, tied together by my focus on animals.
-I wrote weekly for six years for NPR about science, and my work has appeared in Scientific American (most recently in the March 2019 issue), Aeon and Undark magazines."
+I wrote weekly for six years for NPR about science, and my work has appeared in Scientific American, Aeon and Undark magazines.
+I love giving public science talks and I am active daily on Twitter @bjkingape."

 As she tells it, Juna Kollmeier believes "all humans have an inalienable right to know about their world.
 For the past two decades, I have been studying the cosmos -- from planets to galaxies to black holes.
 I am currently making a new map of the sky -- the fifth generation of the Sloan Digital Sky Survey."

-Led to a career in astrophysics by "a STEM camp in Michigan," Kollmeier studied at Caltech and Ohio State University, training with some of the world's leading astronomers.
-Her research focuses on the emergence of structure in the universe on multiple scales and how the tiny fluctuations in density that were present when the universe was only 300,000 old [became] the stars, galaxies and black holes that we see now.
+Led to a career in astrophysics by "a STEM camp in Michigan," Kollmeier is currently an astrophysicist at the Carnegie Institution for Science.
+Her research focuses on the emergence of structure in the universe on multiple scales and how the tiny fluctuations in density that were present when the universe was only 300,000 old became the stars, galaxies and black holes that we see now.
+Her goal is to complete this new SDSS sky map and to make sure these data remain available to the public for study.

 Daniel Lismore is known for living his life as art.
 His elaborate and extravagant ensembles brilliantly combine haute couture with vintage fabrics, found objects, chainmail, ethnic jewellery, millinery and more in an expression of eccentric, creative energy.